HunterKart/proficiency-faculty-evaluation/docs/front-end-spec.md

     -   **`FilterBar`:** A component that groups all standard filter dropdowns.
     -   **`ModeSwitcher`:** The control used by Admins and Department Heads to switch their data view context.
     -   **`CommentViewerDialog`**: A dialog component triggered by clicking on a chart segment.
 It displays anonymized comments and enforces the anonymity threshold by showing a privacy message if the response count is too low.
+    -   **`NotificationPanel`**: A component, likely a dropdown or sheet, that contains a list of `NotificationItem` components.
+Its trigger (e.g., a bell icon in the main header) **must display a real-time indicator** (e.g., a red dot) instantly when a new notification is received via the WebSocket connection, without requiring a page refresh.
     -   **`NotificationItem`**: A reusable component to display a single notification in a list or panel, providing key information (title, message, timestamp) and a clear call-to-action button.

 ---